 Amazon’s Affiliate Program Suggested Paid Advertising

 This was the third recommendation that Amazon’s Affiliate Program recommended to me.
-They suggested, due to low sales, that I purchase some kind of paid advertisements.
+They suggested, due to low sales, that I buy paid advertisements.
 The theory behind this is that it will drive more visitors to my website, therefore resulting in more sales.

 There’s a possibility that this strategy could have worked, with me obtaining riches beyond all my dreams.
 Or it truly could have went the opposite direction, like it did for a good friend of mine, who owns a hair salon.
 The advertising agency contacted her promising all kinds of new clients from online media.
 This advertisement was very fancy but also extremely expensive.
 And guess what happened?
 Not one single sale resulted from it.